Palumpumz/Baby-Products-Classification/README.md

 # Baby-Products-Classification
-Using a logistic regression classifier to predict the sentiment for 18506 reviews for baby products.
+Using a logistic regression classifier to predict the sentiment of a customer’s review from a large dataset of baby product reviews.
 Positive sentiment is represented by a review rating of +1 and Negative Sentiment is represented by a review rating of -1.

 In this assignment, I experience with bag of words and ngram representations, with and without TF-IDF weighting.